proycon/colibri-utils/README.md

 Colibri Utils
 ===================

-This collection of utility currently contains only a single tool:
+This collection of Natural Language Processing utilities currently contains only a single tool:

 * **Colibri Lang: Language identification** - Detects in what language parts of a document are.
 Works on [FoLiA XML](https://proycon.github.io/folia) documents as well as plain text.
 Currently supports only a limited subset of languages:
     * English, Spanish, Dutch, French, Portuguese, German, Italian, Swedish, Danish (trained on Europarl)